oracle/bpftune/docs/bpftune-ip-frag.rst

         Fragmentation reassembly can fail if this value is set too low;
         monitor for fragmentation reassembly and bump value if needed.

-        Avoid bumping it if assembly faiures constitute too high a proportion of reassembly events; this may signify a DoS.
+        Avoid bumping it if assembly failures are correlated with increases in frag_high_thresh; this suggests that increasing available memory does not help.
+While correlation is high, tune down the frag_high_thresh value.

         Tunables: